InnuendoPi/MQTTDevice4/docs/index.md

 This instruction installs the MQTT broker mosquitto on the RaspberryPi.
 The MQTT Broker serves as the central switching point between CraftbeerPi4 and MQTTDevices.
 CraftbeerPi4 can receive data from sensors via the MQTT protocol and send instructions to actors.

-Allow anonymous access to MQTT broker:
+Method 1: allow anonymous access to MQTT broker: (not recommended)

 `sudo nano /etc/mosquitto/mosquitto.conf`